realisticattorney/ror-social-scaffold/README.md

-# Scaffold for social media app with Ruby on Rails
+# Social media app with Ruby on Rails

 We create a Ruby on Rails social media app for this project; you can create accounts and log in, guest users only can see, sign-in and sing-up pages.
 <img src="./app/assets/images/sign_in.png">